On the observability and identification of Population III galaxies with JWST: Introduction

 This paper is structured as follows.
 In Section~\ref{sec:models}, we discuss the models for Pop III (and non-Pop III) spectra that will be used in our analysis.
 In Section~\ref{sec:selection}, we discuss the prospects of observing and identifying Pop III $z\sim8$ galaxies with \emph{JWST}.
 We discuss their expected apparent magnitudes and line fluxes, as well as the integration times needed to achieve a $5\sigma$ detection with imaging and slitless spectroscopy, as well as the visibility timescales for Pop III galaxies.
 We introduce and discuss several colour selections for identifying Pop III candidates, as well as the prospects of identifying Pop III candidates from slitless spectroscopic emission-line surveys with \emph{JWST}.
 We undertake a similar analysis of $z\sim10$ Pop III galaxies in Appendix~\ref{app:z10}.
 In Section~\ref{sec:spectroscopy} we discuss the additional Pop III constraints that can be derived from follow-up spectroscopy on Pop III candidates, as well as the integration times needed to achieve $5\sigma$ line detections with NIRSpec.
+In Section~\ref{sec:caveats}, we discuss our assumptions regarding the stellar mass of Pop III galaxies, their redshifts and the general likelihood of encountering Pop III galaxies with \emph{JWST}.
 Finally, in Section~\ref{sec:conclusions} we summarise our main findings and conclude.

 We assume a nominal stellar mass of $M_* = 10^6~\mathrm{M}_\odot$ in our analysis, rather than the typical Pop III stellar mass of $M_* = 10^5~\mathrm{M}_\odot$ expected from virial arguments.
 This nominal stellar mass was chosen as it likely reflects the least massive Pop III galaxies that will be detectable within feasible integration times with \emph{JWST}.
 We adopt a \citet{Planck2020} cosmology.